Bud Selig is hard to summarize because his baseball life contains two separate careers.

 He was one of the commissioners who made modern baseball possible in its current form.
 He helped turn it into a more profitable, more technologically adaptive, more internationally ambitious enterprise.
 He also presided over labor damage, steroids-era mistrust, and the steady drift of baseball toward business realism over pastoral self-image.

-Bud Selig was not simply the commissioner who lasted a long time.
-He was the commissioner who made baseball larger, richer, and more durable, then left everyone to argue about the price.
+Bud Selig was the commissioner who made baseball larger, richer, and more durable, then left everyone to argue about the price.